dhairyashah10/AI-Receipt-Intake-and-Expense-Attribution/README.md

 # AI Receipt Intake and Expense Attribution

-Take-home prototype for Black Osprey: ingests a folder of receipts (PDF/JPG/PNG, some with a text layer, some scanned/photographed), extracts structured expense fields, attributes each expense to the most likely employee, scores confidence for both steps with an explanation, flags uncertain/invalid/duplicate records
+Ingests a folder of receipts (PDF/JPG/PNG, some with a text layer, some scanned/photographed), extracts structured expense fields, attributes each expense to the most likely employee, scores confidence for both steps with an explanation, flags uncertain/invalid/duplicate records